rawcsav/WhisperASR_Flask/README.md

 # WhisperAPI Flask Server

-This transcription service uses OpenAI's Whisper API to transcribe audio files to text.
+This transcription service uses OpenAI's Whisper API to transcribe or translate audio files to text.
 It supports several audio formats, splits large files into smaller parts, and generates a webpage where users can upload their audio files and download transcribed, formatted text files with subtitles.

 ## Features

-- Transcription of audio files using OpenAI's Whisper API
+- Transcription/Translation of audio files using OpenAI's Whisper API
 - Support for multiple audio formats: .mp3, .mp4, .mpeg, .mpga, .m4a, .wav, .webm
 - Handles large files by splitting them into smaller parts
-- Formatted SRT subtitling
+- Formatted SRT subtitling (Optional)
+- Language Input for Transcription
 - Flask-based web interface for uploading and downloading files
 - Memory conscious through automatic cleanup of temporary directories